 Payroll services in Spain refer to all the services that can be offered by accountants or human resources specialists with regards to the payment of employees’ salaries.
 This service has to be concluded only by specialists who have an in-depth knowledge of the employment and tax legislations.

 Our team of Spanish lawyers can also offer this service through the assistance of their accountant partners, if you opt to outsource payroll.
-Oursourcing payroll defines the action through which a company will not handle payroll in-house, but rather higher a specialist/a team of specialists.
+Outsourcing payroll defines the action through which a company will not handle payroll in-house, but rather hire a specialist/a team of specialists.

 What does payroll in Spain include?